ozanMSFT/pytorch-wiki/Dispatcher---Structured-Kernels-Lab.md

 # Bypassing the dispatcher

-The dispatcher gives us a lot of flexibility - we can implement separate add kernels for different backends, provide autograd support, and hook in custom behavior like batching and tracing.
+The dispatcher gives us a lot of flexibility - we can implement separate mul kernels for different backends, provide autograd support, and hook in custom behavior like batching and tracing.
 But that extra flexible also comes with a performance cost!

 There are some basic operators that we’ve are simple enough and perf-critical enough that they don’t need to be part of the dispatcher.
 The codegen provides a hook to bypass the dispatcher through the manual_cpp_bindings keyword in native_functions.yaml.
 You can find some example operators that use it by grepping for that keyword in native_functions.yaml: one example is is_complex().